stellar-aria/CLKr/README.md

 # Installation
 ## Disclaimer
 I take _no_ responsibility for the functionality or lack thereof of your module if you choose to follow this guide or install this firmware.
 DO THIS AT YOUR OWN RISK.
 You should not be doing this if you don't have experience with uploading firmware or using a terminal.
 I will not be giving support for installation or setup.

+## Compatibility
+The board I used for development and testing has `Rev8` on it next to the programming port.
+If you have a different board and aren't sure if this firmware will work on it, DON'T TRY UPLOADING.
+Instead, open an issue and attach a photo of your board and I'll let you know if it should work or not.
+I'll update this section as necessary to list known working board revisions.

 ## Prerequisites
 You'll need a hardware programmer such as a USBtinyISP and either a set of [AVR ISP pogo pins](https://smile.amazon.com/pin-AVR-ICSP-Pogo-Adapter/dp/B075Q25BK3/) or 2x3 header pins to solder to the programming port on your __Clk__.
 (Please note that if you're on Windows you _must_ install the libusb drivers before the programmer will show up correctly.
 Sparkfun has a good guide [here](https://learn.sparkfun.com/tutorials/tiny-avr-programmer-hookup-guide/driver-installation))